Biological Psychiatry

 By delivering clues about the causes and risk factors of mental health conditions, biological psychiatry research may open the door to more effective prevention techniques.
 As medical testing for mental illness advances, more people may be able to know they're at risk before symptoms appear, which might allow biological psychiatrists to treat mild concerns before they become serious.

 Medications are often used to treat symptoms of mental illness.
 However, treatment with psychiatric drugs is often subject to trial and error.
-As biological psychiatry progresses, finding the proper medications for a specific person may become more approachable and specific.
+As the aims and scope of biological psychiatry progress and expand, finding the proper medications for a specific person may become more approachable and specific.
 In some cases, advancements in this area have already been made, with some healthcare professionals being able to offer a genetic test to see which medications may be most effective for an individual.

 Treatment planning